 The importance and positive impact of Mrs. Peters’ work can not be mentioned enough regarding Ottawa’s context following the police involved death of Abdirahman Abdi back in summer 2016.
 The unusually higher distrust of the Black community towards the police institution needed to be funneled towards a constructive goal which Mrs. Peters properly addressed through her community mobilizing efforts in creating a safe space for the racialized community and the Police to dialogue and work out their issues.
 Her efforts were much applauded involving not just the Black community but as well Ottawa police and the medias services.

-Ketcia has a genuine interest in community safety and policing, we have watched her listen to the ideas of member from the Ottawa Police Community Equity Council (CEC) and use their experiences to formulate successful strategies that have helped the Ottawa Police Service achieve and maintain a position as a leader in community and police partnership.
+Ketcia has a genuine interest in community safety and policing, we have watched her listen to the ideas of member from the Ottawa Community and Police Action Committee (COMPAC) and use their experiences to formulate successful strategies that have helped the Ottawa Police Service achieve and maintain a position as a leader in community and police partnership.
 She has insight that surpass normal expectation, and has a determination that cannot be beat.
 Ketcia has earned the respect of everyone in the community.
 Ketcia Peters dedication and effectiveness in advancing such an important cause and her excellent leadership skills combine make her the very best person for this position.

 Other community work